 Our favorite way to eat kimchi is in a stir-fry or ramen bowl.
 (Check out this easy kimchi ramen recipe).

-According to Krebs, “fermented protein powders and bars are relatively new to the fermented landscape, however, expect to see more cropping up.”
+According to Krebs, “fermented protein powders and bars are relatively new to the fermented landscape.
+However, expect to see more cropping up.”
 The benefit to these plant-based supplements is that they provide both probiotics and protein without aggravating lactose intolerances or whey sensitivities.
 “By the process of fermentation, protein powders and bars are easier to digest, requiring the body to do less work to absorb nutrients,” Krebs says.
 Just make sure to look for products that are low in sugar, gluten, and fillers, like the one above.

 Tempeh might not look so pretty when raw, but it is very a versatile food made from fermented soybeans.
 Tempeh can be transformed into a number of different dishes, including delicious stir-fry meals and a convincing vegan bacon.
 Despite the controversies surrounding soy, most nutritionists agree that when eaten in moderation, it can absolutely be a part of a healthy diet.

 Don’t get too excited: We’re not recommending that you down a bottle of rosé every night.
 But there is room for alcohol in the life of someone with great digestion.
 How?
 “In some cases, the fermentation process actually creates additional nutrients,” Lewis says.
 “In the case of alcoholic beverages, B vitamin synthesis is part of the fermentation process.”
-That means four ounces of wine a couple times of week provides a “microdose of essential B vitamins,” in addition to the benefits of probiotics.
+That means four ounces of wine a couple of times per week provides a “microdose of essential B vitamins,” in addition to the benefits of probiotics.